bormaxi8080/osint-timeline/DRAFT.md

 CodeGraph.
 Pre-indexed code knowledge graph for Claude Code — fewer tokens, fewer tool calls, 100% local: https://github.com/colbymchenry/codegraph

+MARM Systems.
+Turn AI into a persistent, memory-powered collaborator.
+Universal MCP Server (supports HTTP, STDIO, and WebSocket) enabling cross-platform AI memory, multi-agent coordination, and context sharing.
+Built with MARM protocol for structured reasoning that evolves with your work: https://github.com/curatedhealth/marm-systems

 Claude-red is a curated library of offensive security skills designed for the Claude skills system.
 Each skill is a structured SKILL.md file that primes Claude with expert-level methodology for a specific attack surface - from SQLi to shellcode, EDR evasion to exploit development: https://github.com/SnailSploit/Claude-Red

+Superserve.
+Peristent and secure sandboxes for AI Agents, powered by Firecracker microVMs: https://github.com/superserve-ai/superserve

 OpenSandbox is a **general-purpose sandbox platform** for AI applications, offering multi-language SDKs, unified sandbox APIs, and Docker/Kubernetes runtimes for scenarios like Coding Agents, GUI Agents, Agent Evaluation, AI Code Execution, and RL Training: https://github.com/alibaba/OpenSandbox